seejohnrun/seejohnrun.github.io/_posts/2012-03-02-socket-io-is-boss.markdown

 	<li>(Long) Polling - the traditional way to accomplish this type of communication, in which the client continually checks the server for updates.</li>
 	<li>Flash <a href="http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/net/XMLSocket.html">XMLSocket</a> - Can communicate with JavaScript to provide WebSocket-like functionality through Flash.</li>
 </ul>
 Even where they re supported   problems like unexpected disconnects can make working with them really tricky.
-Also, having to implement all of them just shouldn t be something you have to worry about.
+Also, having to implement all of them just shouldn't be something you have to worry about.
 SocketIO aims to abstract all of that (and more - like the ability to do broadcasts easily) away into a beautiful library.

 It works <em>extremely</em> well, and makes this type of communication really fun and easy.
 A client that absorbs data coming from the server is as quick as: